tisi1988/rest_api_demo/README.md

 ## Repository architecture

   * **src** folder contains the source code of the application and also the unit tests.
   * **doc** folder contains the application documentation generated using Doxygen in both HTML and Latex PDF versions.
+It also contains a Postman collection with examples of usage of the application's API.